 What a Prohibited-Capable Dealer Can Do That a Regular Shop Cannot

 Appraisal is $95+GST per hour, plus gunsmith costs if required.
-The same Ontario counter that can happily buy your deer rifle can still be legally barred from taking the one short-barrelled handgun or OIC-listed semi-automatic in the same safe.
+If you decide to consign your firearms to Everything Old, the appraisal charge is waived.
+The same Ontario counter that can happily buy your deer rifle can still be legally barred from taking a handgun or OIC-listed semi-automatic in the same safe.

 A standard retail dealer sells new and used non-restricted and restricted firearms, facilitates standard transfers, and handles the PAL/RPAL verification paperwork.
 Good for most transactions.
-Not equipped for the prohibited or 12(6) situations that bring people to this page.
+They may not be equipped for the prohibited-firearm or handgun situations that bring people to this page.

 That authorization gap is the operational difference between a dealer who can legally handle your firearm and one who cannot.
 It is not a matter of willingness — it is a matter of what their licence permits.